Don Selwyn: Life

-Born of Ngāti Kurī and Te Aupōuri descent, Selwyn grew up in Taumarunui and began his professional life as a teacher.
+Born of Ngāti Kurī, Ngati Hine, Te Rarawa,Te Aupōuri, Ngai Takoto and Ngati Awa descent, Selwyn grew up in Taumarunui and began his professional life as a teacher.

 In 1967, Selwyn acted in The Golden Lover at Downstage Theatre directed by Richard Campion alongside Wi Kuki Kaa and Bob Hirini.
 Also on stage produced by Downstage Theatre and directed by Campion and designed by Raymond Boyce, Selwyn was in Othello with a cast of 17 including Peter Vere-Jones and Elric Hooper in 1976.
 It was so popular it transferred to the Opera House.
 He appeared in an episode of Ngaio Marsh Theatre in 1977.
 In 1984, he began a film and television training course for Māori and Pacific Islanders He Taonga i Tawhiti (Gifts from Afar).
 In 1992 Ruth Kaupua Panapa and Selwyn co-founded He Taonga Films.

 Te tangata whai rawa o Weneti (The Maori Merchant of Venice) (2002) directed by Selwyn was the first Māori language feature film, it was produced by He Taonga Films.
 He had previously staged it as a play in 1990 at the Koanga Festival.
 It had been translated from Shakespeare's Merchant of Venice by Pei Te Hurinui Jones in 1945.
 The film was produced to upskill Māori in the film industry.